-Located at Baoshan Area, this worm farm has officially collaborated with government to dispose local food waste.
+Located at Baoshan Area, this worm farm has officially collaborated with the government to dispose of local food waste.
 During peak season, around 50-60 ton of food waste will be sent to them every day.
 Once received, food waste will be stored and fermented underground.
 When using them, staff will take some out and reduce the concentration of salt first, through dilution, grounding and mixing with soil and wood bits.
 Then, processed food waste will be spread for worms to eat, as a great feed rich in protein.
 Then worm dungs will be applied as organic compost for agriculture and soil improvement, which is the value-added link in their business.

 Food Waste Is a (Great) Business: